-The result of Component 1 (Teaching) may be carried forward for a specified period, if the candidate has been awarded 75% or more of the available marks for this component.
+The results of the following components may be carried forward for a specified period, if they have been awarded 75% or more of the available marks.
 (See Regulation 30, 'Diploma completion period'.)
 All other examination components must be completed on re-examination.